-Provision of food Food prepared on premises is compliant with Covid - 19 health and hygiene guidance School kitchens must comply with the Guidance for food businesses on coronavirus (COVID-19) NORSE caterers.
-Catering staff are operating in a safe environment Catering staff to follow the relevant aspects of government guidance for food premises: https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/restaurants-offering-takeaway-or-delivery Two class sitting at a time but spaced either end of hall as numbers low.
-Tables cleaned between classes.
-Cutlery and cups set out on tables.
-(KS1 + dinners) Communications with parents and others Parents, contractors and other staff entering or working in the building - school complying with external requirements for staff safety Tell parents, carers or any visitors, such as suppliers, not to enter the education or childcare setting if they are displaying any symptoms of coronavirus.
-Inform all visitors, suppliers, and contractors that only pre-arranged calls will be allowed on site.
-Publish a site telephone number in case of immediate access required.
 Suppliers understanding and complying with new arrangements Discuss new arrangements with suppliers and deliveries to be arranged for quiet times or outside school hours Deliveries to main office monitored and children to be moved back from gates whilst delivery takes place.
 Communications to parents and staff Regular communications Via newsletters and email.
 Pupils and families anxious about return Support in place to address concerns and communications with parents on measures in place to reduce anxiety.
 Clear messaging on expectations for attendance and identification of those who may be disengaged, disadvantaged or vulnerable and where catch up funding may need to be applied.
 Individual contact made as and when required to help discuss and alleviate concerns.
-Messages on Google Cassroom.
+Messages on Google Classroom.
 Parent aggression due to anxiety and stress.
 Tell parents their allocated drop off and collection times and the process for doing so, including protocols for minimising adult to adult contact (for example, which entrance to use) to reduce anxiety Details in back to school letter to be sent out to parents prior to pupils return.
 Oversight of the governing body Lack of governor oversight during the COVID-19 crisis leads to the school failing to meet statutory requirements The governing body continues to meet regularly via online platforms.
 The governing body agendas are structured to ensure all statutory requirements are discussed and school leaders are held to account for their implementation.
 The Headteacher's report to governors includes content and updates on how the school is continuing to meet its statutory obligations in addition to covering the school's response to COVID-19.
 Regular dialogue with the Chair of Governors and those governors with designated responsibilities is in place.
-Minutes of governors' oversight and holding leaders to account for areas of statutory responsibility.
+Minutes of governing body meetings are reviewed to ensure that they accurately record governors' oversight and holding leaders to account for areas of statutory responsibility.
 Governors continued to be updated via reports and meetings.
 Head in regular contact with chair of governors.
 Governor meetings held online during lockdown.

 Section List Actions / Additional Control Measures Date action to be carried out Person Responsible Outdoor equipment incl.
 P.E.
 Set up equipment boxes for each class bubble and ensure climbing equipment checked and signage in place.
-January 2020 Matt Brown Staff related issues Check first aid and PPE equipment arrangements January 2020 Carole Shilston and Caroline Rowe Curriculum Monitor and update or modify arrangements where required.
-January 2020 Carole Shilston/teachers Provision of food Monitor delivery/format of school meal system.
-January 2020 Carole Shilston and Dawn Woods (Norse) Governors Represent updated risk assessment to governors January 2020 Carole Shilston and Matt Brown Premises Monitor and ensure routines and procedures are effective.
-January 2020 Carole Shilston, Helen Mitchell and Linden Best
+April 2021 Matt Brown Staff related issues Check first aid and PPE equipment arrangements April 2021 Carole Shilston and Caroline Rowe Curriculum Monitor and update or modify arrangements where required. ongoing Carole Shilston/teachers Governors Represent updated risk assessment to governors March 2021 Carole Shilston and Matt Brown Premises Monitor and ensure routines and procedures are effective. ongoing Carole Shilston, Helen Mitchell and Linden Best Staff related issues Ensure returning staff are aware of testing procedures. (esp. those who have been isolating) March 31 st 2021 Caroline Rowe/Claire Ashby Staff related issues Consult with staff with regards changing arrangements for outside breaks and lunchtime.
+April 30 th 2021 Carole Shilston and Matt Brown

-Signed: Headteacher/Head of Department:

-Mrs Carole ShilstonDate 8th January 2021
+Signed: Headteacher/Head of Department: Mrs Carole Shilston......Date 19th April 2021